KnightJC/Jacks-Gym/README.md

 ## Validator Testing

 ### HTML
   - A warning came back on both gallery.html and index.html.
 An error came back for signup.html when passed through W3C HTML Validator.
-I am happy with the outcome of the test as all work can be submitted as normal
+I am happy with the outcome of the test as all worked and can be submitted as normal

 ### CSS
   - No errors came back when passed through W3C CSS Validator (Jigsaw)